flaxmans/VCFtoSummStats/README.md

 whitespace-delimited, plain-text datafile, in which the first column is the sample IDs (corresponding to columns ID's of sample data in the VCF file) and the second column is a population designation for each sample (more details below).
-The "path/to/" should be the same for both files.
 (See below for an additional example.)

 The `-V` and `-P` arguments are **required**,  i.e., you must supply the names of these two files (and paths if they aren't in the current working directory)